 We look forward to speaking with you during your free consultation.

-All-on-four dental implants require several different procedures to complete.
+4-on-1 Full Arch dental implants require several different procedures to complete.
 Patients need to plan on at a minimum, at least three separate trips to Mexico, each spanning a few days.
 The first is for the consult and CT scan, the second is for the actual surgery, where any remaining teeth are extracted, implant screws are placed, and a temporary prosthetic is attached.
 The last trip is when the permanent prosthetic is placed after your gums and jawbone have healed.

 If you get implants in Mexico, you will be at home during this healing period.
 When your mouth has completely healed, you will travel back to Mexico to have your permanent prosthetics placed in your mouth.
 Between these visits, if you have complications, concerns, or need adjustments, you will need to travel to Mexico again in order for the dentist to examine and address the issue.